 - for interaction, feedback and access to in-course grades from anywhere;

-- SAO to track submissions online and track lateness;
+- the SAO to track submissions online and track lateness;

-- SAO to access in-course grades and assignments for Grade Reviews electronically where applicable.
+- the SAO to access in-course grades and assignments for Grade Reviews electronically where applicable.

 Document submission options

 Instructors will choose which form of document submission – via myCourses or via the SAO inbox – best suit their needs and will advise students accordingly.
 Any questions regarding the format chosen for a specific course should be directed to the instructor.